Competition

 The award ceremony will take place immediately following the public final round on 26 September 2025.

-Participants who do not advance from the 1st round may request individual feedback from the jury.
+Participants who do not advance from the 1st round may request personal feedback from the jury.

 Will audio and video recordings be made?